ciur/deploy-django-from-zero-to-hero/README.md

 [Lesson #19 - Django in Production - From Zero to Hero - Part-2](https://django-lessons.com/lesson/lesson-19-django-deploy-production-step-by-step-from-zero-to-hero-part-2)

-In this part we learn the role of web server - nginx in our case - and how to it up.
+In this part we learn the role of web server - nginx in our case - and how to set it up.
-I explain in very detail the structure of nginx's site configuration file and most importantly the server, location and alias directives and their roles in serving static content.
+I explain in lots of details the structure of nginx's site configuration file and most importantly the server, location and alias directives and their roles in serving static content.